tedchoward/tidbits/_posts/2011-10-20-teds-tidbits.md

 want to share a link that I do not agree with, but find interesting.
 When you post a link to Twitter, it's implied that you like and agree with what you've just linked to.
-I really want some space (more than 140 charaters minus the url) to add my 2 cents.
+I really want some space (more than 140 characters minus the url) to add my 2 cents.

 This blog represents the combination of the full blog and link blog.
 Most posts will be just a link to something else with a quote and some